CanonicalLtd/maas-docs/en/manage-cli-tags.md

 # Tag management

-This is a list of advanced tasks to perform with the MAAS CLI.
-See [MAAS CLI](manage-cli.md) on how to get started.
+This is a list of tag management tasks to perform with the MAAS CLI.
+See [MAAS CLI][manage-cli] on how to get started.

 ## Tag creation and auto-assignment